-These tasty herbed biscuits come from a really old recipe I found in my Grandma’s recipe box written on yellowed paper with faded pencil.
-I have no idea how old the recipe is, or where it came from, but I do know it’s delicious.
+These tasty herbed biscuits come from a really old recipe I found in my Grandma’s recipe box written on yellowed paper with a faded pencil.
+I have no idea how old the recipe is or where it came from, but I do know it’s delicious.

 They are different from any other biscuit recipe I’ve made in that there is absolutely no butter in them.
 They are made with cottage cheese, a small amount of vegetable oil, and just a few tablespoons of milk.

 And if you are wondering if you can taste the cottage cheese, the answer is no. They don’t taste like cottage cheese at all, at least I don’t think they do, instead it adds just a bit of tangy flavour and makes them super tender and light.

 What I love about the recipe is that they are just as good as my traditional buttermilk biscuits but contain less fat and slightly more protein.
 They are also a great way to use up the cottage cheese that always seems to go bad before I eat it all.

 These biscuits are versatile in that they go well with pretty much everything.
 Use them as a side for soup, stew or chili.
 They are especially delicious with creamy soups like Instant Pot Asparagus Soup or Roasted Cauliflower Cheese Soup.